Shopify/skeleton-theme/README.md

 ## System requirements

-You'll want to ensure you have the following already installed on your local machine before getting started with Starter theme:
+You'll want to ensure you have the following already installed on your local machine before getting started with Skeleton theme:

 * **Node:** The current LTS (long-term support) release.
 We like to use a Node Version Manager like [NVM](https://github.com/creationix/nvm).